DataDog/apps/docs/en/programming-model.md

 ![diagram](https://p-qkfgo2.t2.n0.cdn.getcloudapp.com/items/E0u4vmOj/f4dbe333-9203-4628-b3d0-0092af5f357e.png)
 [Link to image](https://p-qkfgo2.t2.n0.cdn.getcloudapp.com/items/E0u4vmOj/f4dbe333-9203-4628-b3d0-0092af5f357e.png)

 An App Platform App is defined by an **App Manifest** created and maintained on the Developer Platform.
 The App Manifest defines top-level metadata about an app, including its name, logo, the url of the **Main IFrame** controller.
-In addition, it defines the set of **Features** enabled for the app, along with each feature’s relevant configuration, and the set of **Scopes** allowed when accessing the [DataDog public API](https://docs.datadoghq.com/api/).
+In addition, it defines the set of **Features** enabled for the app, along with each feature’s relevant configuration, and the set of **Scopes** allowed when accessing the [Datadog public API](https://docs.datadoghq.com/api/).

-**Features** define what the app can do in the DataDog UI (for example, provide a Custom Widget or render custom Cog Menu Items).
+**Features** define what the app can do in the Datadog UI (for example, provide a Custom Widget or render custom Cog Menu Items).
 Each feature will require a different set of metadata.
-In some cases this metadata may be sufficient for DataDog to implement the customization on behalf of the app: for example, we can add a cog menu item based on a list of items provided in the **App Manifest**.
+In some cases this metadata may be sufficient for Datadog to implement the customization on behalf of the app: for example, we can add a cog menu item based on a list of items provided in the **App Manifest**.
 In other cases the feature may require additional implementation by the developer in an **IFrame**.
 For example: custom widgets are rendered by an IFrame implemented and hosted by the developer.
 Only some light top-level config such as the url of the custom widget IFrame are configured in the App Manifest.

 Most nontrivial apps will involve at least one **IFrame** implementing custom logic and UI elements.
 Each Iframe must include a copy of the Official [JavaScript SDK](https://www.npmjs.com/package/@datadog/ui-apps-sdk).
-The **SDK** is responsible for all communication with the DataDog UI, including retrieving context data, listening for and dispatching events, and accessing the DataDog public API within the app’s granted **Scopes**.
+The **SDK** is responsible for all communication with the Datadog UI, including retrieving context data, listening for and dispatching events, and accessing the Datadog public API within the app’s granted **Scopes**.

 Many Apps will involve multiple **IFrames** mounted within the UI in different places.
 For example: Consider an app that implements a custom widget, with a custom context menu item that triggers a modal to open with arbitrary custom content.
 This app would involve three IFrames: A single Frame would render the custom widget content based on dashboard context provided through the **SDK**.
 A **Main IFrame** would be required to listen in the background for user events from the **Custom Context Menu** (for example, a click event with information about the clicked item).
 A third frame would render whatever content the developer chooses in the modal.